WillKaminski3694/SeniorSeminarFromCollege/README.md

 # PrivateSeniorSeminar
-This is the final build of my senior seminar from college
+This is the final build of my senior seminar from college.